kubeflow/examples/named_entity_recognition/documentation/step-5-run-pipeline.md

 ## Whats happening in the notebook?
 ### Load the component
-Components can be used in Pipelines by loading them from an url.
-Everyone with access to the Docker repository can use this components.
+Components can be used in Pipelines by loading them from an URL.
+Everyone with access to the Docker repository can use these components.
 The component can be loaded via components.load_component_from_url()

 ```python